 Ans.
 A drug is a chemical substance that changes the way our body works.
-When a charmacoutical preparation or naturally occurring substance is a standard for the substance of t psychological or biochemical) it can be called a drug.
+When a pharmaceutical prenaration or naturally occurring substance is us of primarily to psychological or biochemical) it can be called a drug.
 In short, any chemical that alters the physical or mental functioning of an individual, is a drug.